MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/design-basic-survey.md

 ### Clone a survey

 Cloning a survey means creating an exact duplicate survey where only the name is different.
 The new survey is created with an integer appended to the survey name.
 The cloned survey will be in Draft status.
-The questions are separate from the first survey, and any changes to either survey is not reflected in the other survey.
+The questions are separate from the first survey, and any changes to one survey are not reflected in the other survey.

 > [!NOTE]
 > To clone a survey, it must be in Published status.
 You cannot clone a survey that is in Draft status.